kkaarel/streamlit-webapp-azure-ad/README.md

 ## About terraform

-Terraform state files are stored in blob, so before create storage account and container for you terraform.
+Terraform state files are stored in blob, create storage account and container for you terraform.

-This terraform is used to deploy Streamlit app to azure webapp.
+This terraform is used to deploy Streamlit app to azure webapp and create infra for the app.
 There are two resource needed for that:

 #### Azure Service Plan: